pol-lozano/2D_Game_Engine/README.md

 - Rigidbody2D (with basic physics simulation)
 - Sprite (with color, alpha and blend mode modulation)
 - Text
-- TileMap (with bitmasking and basic lighting, simple terrain generation based on randomstep and cellular automata)
+- TileMap (with bitmasking and basic lighting, simple terrain generation based on randomstep with uniform distribution and cellular automata)
 - Transform

 ## AssetManger